lightning/bolts/01-messaging.md

 messages in the protocol are never more than that length anyway.

 The _it's ok to be odd_ rule allows for future optional extensions without negotiation or special coding in clients.
-The "ignore additional data" rule similarly allows for future expansion.

-The _extension_ field lets senders include additional TLV data by leveraging the "ignore additional data" rule.
+The _extension_ field similarly allows for future expansion by letting senders include additional TLV data.

 Implementations may prefer to have message data aligned on an 8-byte boundary (the largest natural alignment requirement of any type here);